MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 ---
-title: Trigger flows when a record changes | Microsoft Docs
+title: Trigger flows when a row is added, modified, or deleted | Microsoft Docs
-description: Use the When a record is created, updated or deleted trigger to start flows.
+description: Use the When a row is added, modified or deleted trigger to trigger flows.
 services: ''
 suite: flow
 documentationcenter: na